 Passing over Swaby beck the path curves to the left and joins a bridleway.

 To the left once stood South Thoresby Hall.
 The little bridge over the Great Eau is a relic of the Hall, as is the long brick wall in the next field, behind which was the kitchen garden.
 Herons and kingfishers can be seen near the lake.
-Proceed past the old wind pump and across the next field with the marks of the old village and back to the church.
+Proceed past the old wind pump and across the next field and back to the church.

-From here you can walk back to the Vine Inn if you wish or, to complete the full length of the walk, following the footpath between the houses, over the stiles and across the fields to Greenfield Lane.
+From here you can walk back to the old Vine Inn if you wish or, to complete the full length of the walk, following the footpath to the left through a garden, over the stiles and across the fields to Greenfield Lane.

 (2) At Greenfield Lane, turn left towards Limepits Farm and at the junction go right up Haugh Lane until the footpath is reached.